Get the fastest Maine corporation formation online with worry-free services and support to start your business

 Augusta, ME 04333-0101

-It’s also good to check whether your name is trademarked.
+It’s also wise to check whether your desired name is trademarked.
 To check at the federal level, visit the United States Patent and Trademark Office (USPTO) website.
 You can also register your trademark if you choose to do so.
-Maine has a guide to state trademarks here.
+Trademarks also exist at the state level, so check with the BCEC to see if your desired name is already trademarked or to claim a state trademark of your own.

 Lastly, if you plan to conduct business under a name other than the one you registered as in your Articles of Incorporation, you will need to register an “assumed name.”
 This is also commonly known as a “doing business as” (DBA) name.